john-science/SpeedReader/README.md

 #### Stop reading the old-fashioned way

 ## The Goal
-I use this desktop app on a daily basis to help myself read, and read faster.
+I use this desktop app on a daily basis to improve my reading comprension and speed.

-Regular text stays in place and your eyes have to scan the lines.
-But if the words just pop up one at-a-time in front of you, you read more efficiently.
-You don't skip lines and futz around trying to find the start of the next one.
-It really helps.
-Also, this method allows you to set the exact number of words per minute that you want to read.
-And THAT is step one to training yourself to read faster.
+Regular text stays in place and your eyes have to scan over the lines.
+But if the words pop up one at a time on the screen, your eyes have to move less.
+And you don't lose time searching for the beginning of the next line.

-I also find reading like this improves my focus and retention.
+This also allows you to set the number of words/minute you want to read.
+Which is ideal if you want to build up to reading faster.

 ## The Program
 No frills.
-I wrote this little app because I needed it, not because I was interested in UI.
-But it works.
+I wrote this little app because I needed it.

 Just copy your text into the window, hit LOAD, then PLAY.